 Before using this feature the XenServer administrator must create a Citrix Provisioning Site object using the XenServer console.
 This process effectively configures the storage (that is, storage repositories) that is used when proxying the IO requests.
 This work must be performed on XenServer.

 Consider the following when using this feature with XenServer:

-- A XenServer Citrix Provisioning Site object must be created and configured with the storage repository (SR) before the Provisioning Console can establish a proxy connection on the VM.
+- A XenServer Citrix Provisioning site object must be created and configured with the storage repository (SR) before the Citrix Provisioning console can establish a proxy connection on the VM.

 - Citrix Provisioning configures the XenServer proxy for devices using the Citrix Virtual Apps and Desktops Setup Wizard and the Streamed VM Setup Wizard.